recursive-one/wiki.recursive.one/Rust powered tools.md

 - [ht](https://github.com/ducaale/ht) — "Yet another HTTPie clone".
 [HTTPie](https://httpie.io/) is a [/Python]() powered ["Swiss Army knife"](https://en.wikipedia.org/wiki/Swiss_Army_knife) for HTTP requests.
 - [gitui](https://github.com/extrawurst/gitui) — a neat [/TUI]() for the [/Git]().

+## Editors

+Yep, editor building is a pretty popular theme for the hobby projects.
+There are some:

+- [Xi-Editor](), dead but good.
+Was the first one of the kind and still gives the inspiration for new projects.
+- [Lapce](https://github.com/lapce/lapce), a pretty new one.
+Proposes a [/WASI]() based plugin system!

 # Aliases

 Some (most?) of the mentioned tools are designed as "drop-in" replacements for the corresponding programs.
 That's why you can add some aliases to your shell and keep the muscle memory: